renan-cunha/renancunha/content/posts/benchmark.md

 * Standard multi-armed bandits scenario: the context doesn't influence the reward function.
-* Imbalanced Dataset: There is an action (or subsect of actions) that are the better more often.
+* Imbalanced Dataset: There is an action that is better more often.
 * Type of reward function function instead of just ```context > 0.5```:
     * linear function
     * non-linear function (neural network)